vskanukolanu/Credit_Card_Fraud/README.md

 **Techniques Used**
 1. Logistic Regression
-2. Balanced Bagging i.e. undersampling of majority class and bagging using Logistic estimators.
+2. SMOTE and SMOTEENN
+3. Bagging of (SMOTE+Logit) Models
 3. Cross-validation